Raven logo

 Pricing

-Raven is a native Apple Notes alternative for people who want Markdown notes as files.
 Apple Notes is excellent for free capture, scans, attachments, and shared lists.
-Raven is for the notes you want as plain .md files that Finder, git, Claude, Cursor, and terminal tools can read directly.
+Raven is for the notes you want to own as plain .md files, with a native Mac, iPhone, and iPad app around them.

 Move to Markdown